software-architects/learn-blazor/content/pages/data-binding.md

 }
 ```

+Note that `StateHasChanged` only triggers a UI refresh for the current component.
+If does not automatically refresh its child or parent components.

 ## Event Binding

 At the time or writing, event binding is quite limited in Blazor.
 Just `@onclick` and `@onchange` are supported.
 However, the Blazor code contains a lot of *TODO* comments regarding events, so hopefully more is to come ;-)